jesusoterogomez/blog/_posts/2017-04-03-keeping-up-with-tech.markdown

 It's always a good idea to follow influencers in your areas of interest.
 They will most likely have something smart to say, and have a pretty good idea of where the technology is heading.

-If you like frontend development, you could borrow some twitter handles from [Frontendrescue](https://uptodate.frontendrescue.org/) and start stalking some of them :)
+If you like frontend development, you could borrow some twitter handles from [Frontendrescue](https://uptodate.frontendrescue.org/){:target="_blank"} and start stalking some of them :)

 There are also amazing blogs and reading lists that might put some interesting ideas or tools into your radar.
-For example, I'm a religious reader of [WDLR](WDRL by Anselm Hanneman), it's a weekly curated list of things happening in web development; I find it to be a very quick and enjoyable morning read.
-I often find interesting topics in the [Marvel blog](https://blog.marvelapp.com/) and new ideas and inspiration in [Frontendfront](https://frontendfront.com/)
+For example, I'm a religious reader of [WDLR](WDRL by Anselm Hanneman){:target="_blank"}, it's a weekly curated list of things happening in web development; I find it to be a very quick and enjoyable morning read.
+I often find interesting topics in the [Marvel blog](https://blog.marvelapp.com/){:target="_blank"} and new ideas and inspiration in [Frontendfront](https://frontendfront.com/){:target="_blank"}

 ### What next?